linux-integrity/ima-doc/ima-concepts.rst

 A TPM attestation quote is a signature over the PCR, in effect a signature over the event log.

+Unlike pre-OS PCRs, the IMA PCR is unsuitable for an unseal TPM authorization.
+Since post-OS execution is multi-process, the order of extends and thus the PCR value will differ on every boot.

+The pre-OS (e.g., UEFI) environment is specified to yield predicatable and consistent PCR value.
+Thus, they can be used for an unseal authorization.

 See :ref:`measure-policy-rule-design` for implications.

 |